 Bude beach huts

-The project comprises the installation of new, and replacement of existing, beach huts at Crooklets and Summerleaze beaches at Bude in Cornwall.
+The project comprised the installation of new, and replacement of existing, beach huts at Crooklets and Summerleaze beaches at Bude in Cornwall.

-The goals of the project were to increase the number of beach huts from 108 to 218 by summer 2016, and to meet the financial requirements of the business case.
+The goals of the project were to increase the number of beach huts from 108 to 218, and to meet the financial requirements of the business case.
 The huts, which have no running water or electricity, are leased on an annual, weekly or daily basis.

 Currie & Brown was selected to provide cost management, project management, site quality inspector and principal designer (CDM 2015) services.
 Our commission was later extended to include design services.